Sshivani-12/HeartAttack_Prediction-Basics-/README.md

 - Open CMD and navitage to your cloned project.
 - type JUPYTER NOTEBOOK.
 - Proj will be opened in JUPYTER NOTEBOOK.
-- install MATPLOTLIB LIBRARY :- python -m pip install matplotlib
+- install MATPLOTLIB LIBRARY :- python -m pip install matplotlib (Visualualize in form of graphs)
+- install SEABORN LIBRARY :-python -m pip install seaborn